 For pipeline trench and pump station pit construction dewatering, Enbridge will typically utilize portable pumps.
 Enbridge will vary the number and size of pumps employed in a dewatering event based on the volume of water to be removed from the trench.
 In addition to portable pump dewatering along the trench, Enbridge may need to employ a well point system for dewatering at some road bores, utility crossings, mainline valve excavations, and as required by site-specific conditions.
-A well point system will be utilized when traditional dewatering techniques cannot keep up with the rate of groundwater recharge into the excavation; however, Enbridge will not use a well point system at a waterbody crossing to remove groundwater that may accumulate in the trench, as it is not feasible to do so.
+A well point system will be utilized when traditional dewatering techniques cannot keep up with the rate of groundwater recharge into the excavation.
 This system will consist of a series of small diameter wells installed via hydro-jetting that are connected by a header pipe to a well point pump (Figure 42).
 The well point system will be installed within the construction workspace following topsoil segregation.
 Adequate temporary erosion and sediment control BMPs will be installed to prevent the migration of subsoil slurry produced during the well point installation process.